FrozenBeard/PirateCraftRP/README.md

 Go to the releases section and download latest version https://github.com/PirateCraft/ResourcePack/releases

+# Recommendation
+It is recommended to use the latest [OptiFine 1.12.2 HD U F5](https://optifine.net/downloadx?f=OptiFine_1.12.2_HD_U_F5.jar&x=8ba5193007a58520168e7f78ef7aff2f) (direct download link) in order for the custom textures like grapplinghook and event weapons to work.
+The gun texture's will even work without Optifine.

 # Todo
 - Add in a few custom items for Custom named event weapons https://dokucraft.co.uk/stash/
 - Figure out mod to replace "Realms" in the main menu with PirateCraft (mod) with online players/ two buttons, click to play and more information.